HIGH VIA BAIA DEL SOLE

-Route: take the road upstream of the square, pass the pedestrian overpass on the railway, briefly follow the Via Adelasia in a westerly direction until you reach the mule track that leads to the Madonna delle Grazie hamlet.
-Following the trail marker, between small roads and small villas, take the mule track back to the hamlet of Vegliasco; cross it and reach the Sella di Caso, where it crosses the "Alta Via Baia del Sole".
+Route: take the road upstream from the square, cross the pedestrian overpass on the railway, briefly follow Via Adelasia westwards until you take the mule track that leads to the hamlet of Madonna delle Grazie.
+Following the trail sign, between streets and villas, take the mule track back to the hamlet of Vegliasco; cross it and reach the Sella di Caso, where you cross the "Alta Via Baia del Sole".

-3) Sentiero Alassio - Moglio - Colletto di Moglio
+3) Alassio - Moglio - Colletto di Moglio path

-Departure: The entrance to the route is on the small square in front of the municipal cemetery.
+Departure: The starting point of the route is on the square in front of the municipal cemetery.

 Arrival: Colletto di Moglio.

-Route: take the mule track which, crossing the road in some places, leads to the Church of the hamlet of Moglio.
-Cross the whole hamlet and continue on the mule track upstream from the houses to the Colletto di Moglio, where it meets the "Alta Via Baia del Sole".
+Route: take the mule track which, crossing the carriageway in some points, leads to the church of the Moglio district.
+You cross the whole hamlet and continue on the mule track upstream of the houses up to the Colletto di Moglio, where you cross the “Alta Via Baia del Sole”.

 Signpost: a red cross

-Departure: The entrance to the route is in via Solferino, in front of the Church of S. Giovanni in via Neghelli, in the western area of Alassio.
+Departure: The starting point of the route is in via Solferino, in front of the Church of S. Giovanni in via Neghelli, west of Alassio.

-Arrival: ruins of the Church of St. Bernardo.
+Arrival: ruins of the Church of S. Bernardo.

-Route: take Via Solferino reaching the mule track which, at first steep and then easier, reaches the ruins of the Church of S. Bernardo, destroyed by the earthquake of the late 1800s, where it crosses the "Alta Via Baia del Sole".
+Route: take via Solferino reaching the mule track which, at first steep and then easier, reaches the ruins of the Church of S. Bernardo, destroyed by the earthquake of the end of the 19th century, where it crosses the “Alta Via Baia del Sole”.

 "WAVE PATH" VARIANT

-Leaving the main path shortly after the votive pillar "La Madonnetta" at the height of the signal (directional arrow with signpost), past a few wooden steps, the "Sentiero dell'Onda" runs with a path with short ups and downs, almost always with view of the sea and the Gallinara Island, up to the Alassio Marina.
+Leaving the main path shortly after the votive pillar "La Madonnetta" at the height of the signpost (directional arrow with signpost), after passing a few wooden steps, the "Path of the Wave" runs along a path with short ups and downs, almost always with view of the sea and Gallinara Island, up above the Porticciolo di Alassio.

-After about 45 minutes, go up for a few meters to the Sella di Armao area, where you can enjoy a beautiful view over the Gulf of Alassio and Laigueglia, up to Capo Mele.
+After about 45 minutes it climbs for a few meters to the locality of Sella di Armao where you can enjoy a beautiful view over the entire Gulf of Alassio and Laigueglia, up to Capo Mele.

 Here several paths cross.
-Two descend respectively to the square of S. Croce and to Solva.
-The other two are uphill: one leads to Monte Bignone (signposted with a red circle on a white field), the other is the junction to rejoin the Alta Via Baia del Sole path (white and red horizontal signpost and to follow).
+Two go down to the square of S. Croce and Solva respectively.
+The other two are uphill: one leads to Monte Bignone (a red circle marked on a white field), the other is the link to rejoin the Alta Via Baia del Sole path (white and red horizontal trail markers and to follow).